coder-1304/Apache-Solr-doc/Notes/3- Directory-Layout.md

 ## `server/`

-Replace $SOLR_INSTALL with the location where you have extracted the Solr installation bundle.

-## Directory Layout

 The /server directory is organized as follows:

 - **contexts**: Contains the Jetty Web application deployment descriptor for the Solr Web app.